 Like learning to navigate weather patterns, managing stress becomes easier when you know which signs to watch for and which tools to use.

 Remember: Feeling stressed doesn’t mean you’re failing.
-In fact, your body’s stress response is doing precisely what it is designed to do—trying to protect you.
+In fact, your body’s stress response is doing precisely what it is designed to do—it’s trying to protect you.
 By recognizing that stress has several stages, you can choose the right strategies to restore balance.

 The very fact that you’re reading this article means you’ve already taken the first step toward doing just that.